Nexmo/station/_documentation/conversation/code-snippets/event/get-event.md

 ---
 title: Get an Event
+navigation_weight: 4
 ---

 # Get an Event

-In this code snippet you will see how to get an Event.
+In this code snippet you learn how to get an Event.

 ## Example